-The receiver takes the incoming bit stream and recovers the bit stream clock using a phase locked loop.
+The receiver takes the incoming bit stream and recovers the bit stream clock using a clock recovery circuit, for example a phase locked loop.
 The recovered bit clock is used by the de-serialiser to convert the serial bit stream into a slower speed, parallel data stream which can be handled a little more easily.
 This parallel data stream can be 10, 20, or 40 bits wide depending on the implementation of the SpaceFibre interface.